-The pediatric development program for bosutinib is being conducted in accordance with the requirements of the EU PIP (000727PIP01-09-M03) and Pediatric Written Request (Amendment 2 dated 30 October 2019).
-In the pediatric development program for bosutinib, a capsule formulation has been developed as an age-appropriate dosage form and is currently being used in the ongoing Phase 1/2 pediatric study (ITCC-054/COG AAML1921, also known as BCHILD) along with the commercial immediate release film-coated tablets of 100 mg and 500 mg strength to allow for BSA based dosing over a wide pediatric age range (1 to <18 years).
-The ongoing BCHILD study allows for administration of capsule content sprinkled on applesauce or yogurt for patients with difficulty in swallowing.
-The purpose of this study is to compare the bioavailability of bosutinib when orally administered as capsule contents mixed with applesauce or yogurt to the oral administration of intact capsules in healthy participants under fed condition.
+The pediatric development program for bosutinib (Bosulif[®]) is being conducted in accordance with the requirements of the EU PIP (000727PIP01-09-M03) and Pediatric Written Request (Amendment 2 dated 30 October 2019).
+In the pediatric development program for bosutinib, a capsule formulation has been developed as an age-appropriate dosage form and is available in 25, 50, and 100 mg dose strengths.
+The 25 and 50 mg capsule strengths are currently being used in the ongoing Phase 1/2 pediatric study (ITCC-054/COG AAML1921, also known as BCHILD) along with the commercial immediate release film-coated tablets of 100 and 500 mg strengths to allow for BSA-based dosing over a wide pediatric age range (1 to <18 years).
+The highest capsule strength of 100 mg for the age-appropriate dosage form is not currently being used in the pediatric study but is intended for commercial use.
+The purpose of this study is to support the bridging of current clinical 25 mg capsule and proposed commercial 100 mg capsule in healthy participants under fed condition and also to evaluate the effect of food on bosutinib plasma pharmacokinetics following administration of the proposed commercial 100 mg capsule strength.
+The relative bioavailability study will be conducted in the fed state since bosutinib is currently labeled to be administered with food.